Gelmes/Docker-Ubuntu-Autoinstall/README.md

 # Docker-Ubuntu-Autoinstall
-Automatically installs docker using the steps provided at https://docs.docker.com/install/linux/docker-ce/ubuntu I have only tested on my machine so hopefully there is no issues with it.
+Automatically installs docker using the steps provided at [this hopefully not broken link](https://docs.docker.com/install/linux/docker-ce/ubuntu)
+I have only tested on my machine so hopefully there is no issues with it.

 # One-Step Automated install